weeidl/DeelTech/README.md

-# DeepTech - Интернет магазин
+# DeepTech - Online Store

 ## The project was developed in 36 hours at the hackathon